-Indicators: Indicator 4.1.1 The UoC shall determine the volume of marine ingredients received, for fish by-products and for whole fish, score whole fish ingredients according to categories 1-4 in Table 2, and from that calculate the UoC's Majority Sustainability Level (MSL) (Annex 4).
+Indicators: Indicator 4.1.1 The UoC shall determine the volume of marine ingredients 160 received, for fish by-products 161 and for whole fish, score whole fish ingredients according to categories 1-4 in Table 2, and from that calculate the UoC's Majority Sustainability Level (MSL) (Annex 4).
 Indicator 4.1.2 For initial audits, the UoC shall calculate its Entry Level (EL).
 EL is the MSL of the 24 months prior to the initial audit.
-Indicator 4.1.3 The UoC shall maintain its MSL during the initial certificate cycle, at a minimum, the same as the EL (Annex 4) .
-Indicator 4.1.4 The UoC shall increase its MSL for each subsequent certificate cycle, at a minimum, one level higher than the level of the previous certificate cycle (Annex 4).
-Indicator 4.1.5 The UoC shall calculate, report to ASC, and publish its Majority Sustainability Level (MSL) for each certificate cycle.
-Indicator 4.1.6 The UoC shall calculate, report to ASC, and publish the volume of the marine ingredients it has used over the previous certificate cycle.

-&lt;sup>160 Marine ingredient: see Definition List.
+160 Marine ingredient: see Definition List.

-&lt;sup>161 Marine by-products: see Definition List.
+161 Marine by-products: see Definition List.